Lamitan: Tertiary

-Lamitan is home to one state college and three private colleges.
-The Basilan State College is an extension college of the main SUC in Isabela.
+Lamitan is home to one state university and three private colleges.
+The city has an extension campus of the Basilan State University, which is based in Isabela City.
 The three HEIs are the Mindanao Autonomous College, the Mariam School of Nursing and Furigay Colleges, Inc. (FCI).

 The Mariam School of Nursing was established in 2004 as part of its Chairwoman's educational outreach program and was named Mariam or Mother Mary - a unifying and guiding figure among the Christians and Muslims.
 Also offers 11 Tesda Qualifications for National Certificates.

 Secondary

-Lamitan has Seven Secondary Schools: one Private Secondary School; The Claret School of Lamitan, one Laboratory School of Basilan State College and five National High Schools i.e. Lamitan National High School, Look National High School,Colony National High School,Ubit National High School and Parangbasak National High School.
+Lamitan has seven Secondary Schools: one Private Secondary School; The Claret School of Lamitan, one Laboratory School of Basilan State University and five National High Schools i.e. Lamitan National High School, Look National High School, Colony National High School, Ubit National High School and Parangbasak National High School.

 Elementary

 There are five districts that composed of thirty nine elementary schools namely; Lamitan East District, South District, Central District, West I District and West II District.
 There are four private elementary schools.